Coronavirus: Apply for the Bounce Back Loan scheme

 - is based in the UK

-- has been negatively affected by the coronavirus
+- has been adversely affected by the coronavirus

 Who cannot apply